 For one, it can cause sensitivity, although in only a short period.
 The pain can be managed by over-the-counter medicines such as ibuprofen.
 Second, teeth whitening will not last forever; neither are tooth stains removed overnight.
 As mentioned earlier, teeth yellowing is part of the aging process.
 What we eat, and drink can also affect the duration of the teeth whitening treatment.

 To sum it all up, we should take care of our teeth.
-After all, a bright smile and perfect looking teeth can make a difference in overall appeal of a person.
+After all, a bright smile and perfect-looking teeth can make a difference in the overall appeal of a person.
 Along with teeth whitening, we should also focus on maintaining our oral health for better overall health.
 However, if you want to improve your smile, call Beyond Dental and Implant Center for your professional oral care needs.